 The capital of Jharkhand, Ranchi comes as a surprise to most travellers simply because of its unexplored beauty.
 With its simple way of life and natural heritage, there is something inexplicably heart-warming and magnetic about this city.
 Home to numerous waterfalls, temples and scenic viewpoints, the city has got quite a few places to explore.
-To make things easier and help plan your holiday, we have a compiled a comprehensive list of the best places to visit in Ranchi.
+To make things easier and help plan your holiday, we have a compiled a comprehensive list of the best places to visit in Ranchi and book hotels in Ranchi.

 Best places to visit in Ranchi: